chirpstack/chirpstack-v3-to-v4/README.md

 # ChirpStack v3 to v4 data-migration

-This utilty migrates data from a single ChirpStack Application Server instance and one or multiple ChirpStack Network Server instances (in case of multiple-regions) into the new ChirpStack v4 data-structure.
+This utility migrates data from a single ChirpStack Application Server instance and one or multiple ChirpStack Network Server instances (in case of multiple-regions) into the new ChirpStack v4 data-structure.